-Current topics in Austrian real estate law include the amendment to the Condominium Ownership Act, which is to come into force on 1 January 2022.
+Current topics in Austrian real estate law include the amendment to the Condominium Ownership Act, which came into force on 1 January 2022.

-Also, the introduction of the 'Bestellerprinzip' in real estate brokerage, meaning only the seller or landlord pays the real estate agent, has been under discussion for some time.
+Also, the introduction of the 'Bestellerprinzip' in real estate brokerage, meaning only the client of the real estate agent pays the real estate agent, has been under discussion for some time.